snehilvj/dmc-docs/docs/tagsinput/tagsinput.md

 .. toc::
 .. llms_copy::TagsInput

+### Made with Combobox

+`TagsInput` is built on top of `Combobox` and covers common use cases.
+If you need more advanced behavior or want to extend its functionality, you can create your own custom `TagsInput` using `Combobox`.

+For working examples and guidance, see this [GitHub repository](https://github.com/AnnMarieW/dmc_custom_components).

 ### Simple Example

 `TagsInput` provides a way to enter multiple values.
 It can be used with suggestions or without them.